the-nick-of-time/dndice/README.md

 ### As a user or player

 Installing this package from PyPI will also install the script `roll` to your path.
 This is a simple command-line script that allows you to exercise all the powers of this package.
-For a GUI that does the same, check out my repository [DnD](https://github.com/the-nick-of-time/DnD) which is a larger project focused around D&D 5e and tracking the
+For a GUI that does the same, check out my repository [DnD](https://github.com/the-nick-of-time/DnD) which is a larger project focused around D&D 5e, allowing you to track your characters and monsters.

 ### As a developer